 Incidentally, these rates are almost entirely male rates.
 Women are wildly under-represented among prison populations, as can be seen in the graph below.
 Similar variations in representation can be found universally throughout human civilization, no matter the time or place.
 Crime, whether we like it or not, is a quintessentially masculine phenomenon.

 So the question, of course, is why do we see the explosion in incarceration rates specifically in the 1980s?
 One possible suggestion- and, it should be noted, the only correct suggestion in light of the data- is that this had everything to do with the rise of single motherhood and the corollary drop in father engagement in the United States.
 Although it should go without saying, the welfare system has essentially incentivized the single parent family, and to disastrous effect.
-This can be seen in the graphs below.

 The power of the father cannot be overestimated.
 And this can be proven by the profound effects his absence has upon the psychology of his children.
 The absence of a father has been shown to increase the risk for virtually every disorder it has ever been tested against; the children of single mothers have higher rates of violence, gang involvement, drug and alcohol abuse, and of course criminality in general.
 But perhaps most shockingly, there appears to be no increase in risk for any of this for the children of single fathers.